-On large distance scales, the structure of the Universe as inferred from cosmological data is consistent with dark matter particles that are cold, collision-less, and interact with ordinary matter purely via gravity [1].
-Decades of cosmological data have converged on the standard model of cosmology, dubbed ACDM, with cold dark matter (CDM) as a crucial ingredient [2] along with dark energy (the cosmological constant of general relativity, $\Lambda$ ) and ordinary matter.
-Weakly interacting massive particles (WIMPs) have long been a primary candidate to explain dark matter (DM) [3, 4].
-However, recent searches have ruled out a large segment of the phase space for WIMPs [5, 6] leading to new theoretical developments [7].
-Additionally, several anomalous results in recent years have pointed to holes in our understanding of the nature of matter.
+On large distance scales, the structure of the Universe as inferred from cosmological data is consistent with dark matter particles that are cold, collision-less, and interact with ordinary matter purely via gravity [2].
+Decades of cosmological data have converged on the standard model of cosmology, dubbed $\Lambda$ CDM, with cold dark matter (CDM) as a crucial ingredient [3] along with dark energy (the cosmological constant of general relativity, $\Lambda$ ) and ordinary matter.
+Weakly interacting massive particles (WIMPs) have long been a primary candidate to explain dark matter (DM) [4, 5].
+However, recent searches have ruled out a large segment of the phase space for WIMPs [6, 7] leading to new theoretical developments [8].
+Additionally, several anomalous results in recent years have pointed to holes in our understanding of the nature of matter, discussed further in Sec.
+II.